matt-tha/CICP-MOD7/lab3.md

 1. Login with username ``Debra Mills`` and password ``password123``.
 2. Launch Outlook Express from the Desktop.
-3. Outlook Express should automatically download any available email, if it has not click the Send and Receive button from the toolbar.
+3. Outlook Express should automatically download any available email if it has not clicked the Send and Receive button from the toolbar.
 If you did not receive the email message return to Impact Pro and verify your RPT settings.
-4. If you have received the email message single click to open it in the reading pane.
+4. If you have received an email message single-click to open it in the reading pane.
 Notice your customization of the first line.
 5. Click the hyperlink at the bottom of the email message.
 Congratulations, as the end user you have just fallen victim to the Phishing attack.
 A browser will open and data will be sent back to Impact Pro.

 **Switch to the Impact Pro Client virtual machine.**

-1. Within the Executed Modules pane expand Client-side Attack and Penetration, and then expand Client-side phishing.
+1. Within the Executed Modules pane, expand Client-side Attack and Penetration, and then expand Client-side phishing.
 2. Click on CS-WBA Browser Fingerprint and observe the information collected from the End User PCs browser.
 3. To manually stop the running modules right click Client-side Attack and Penetration and select Stop